 Restricted Bidding

-If more than one Party is ever on the list of restricted joint bidders for OCS lease sales, as issued by the MMS under 30 CFR 256.44, as amended, the Parties shall comply with all statutes and regulations regarding restricted joint bidders on the OCS.
+If more than one Party is ever on the list of restricted joint bidders for OCS lease sales, as issued by the DOI under 30 CFR 556.44, as amended, the Parties shall comply with all statutes and regulations regarding restricted joint bidders on the OCS.

 IN WITNESS WHEREOF, each Party, through its duly authorized agent or representative, has executed this Agreement as of the Effective Date.